-On the Linux VDA, use the enable_vdassl.sh tool at /opt/Citrix/VDA/sbin to enable (or disable) SSL encryption.
-For information about the options available in the tool, run the /opt/Citrix/VDA/ sbin/enable_vdassl.sh -h command.
+On the Linux VDA, use the enable\vdassl.sh tool at /opt/Citrix/VDA/sbin to enable (or disable) SSL encryption.
+For information about the options available in the tool, run the /opt/Citrix/VDA/sbin/enable\vdassl.sh -h command.

-The Linux VDA supports both DTLS 1.0 and DTLS 1.2 and uses DTLS 1.2 by default.
+The Linux VDA supports DTLS 1.0, DTLS 1.2, and DTLS 1.3 and uses DTLS 1.2 by default.
 Check which version of DTLS is in use on your Citrix Workspace app.
 Ensure that the same version of DTLS is used on both the Linux VDA and your Citrix Workspace app.
-If your Citrix Workspace app supports only DTLS 1.0 (for example, Citrix Receiver for Windows 4.11), set SSLMinVersion to TLS_1.0 and SSLCipherSuite to COM or ALL using the enable_vdassl.sh tool.
+If your Citrix Workspace app supports only DTLS 1.0 (for example, Citrix Receiver for Windows 4.11), set SSLMinVersion to TLS\1.0 and SSLCipherSuite to COM or ALL using the enable\vdassl.sh tool.